Palace Theatre, Kilmarnock

 The Palace Theatre is a multi-purpose entertainment arena complex in Green Street, Kilmarnock, Scotland.
 The venue is currently owned by East Ayrshire Council, with operation of the theatre and adjoining Grand Hall being the responsibility of the executive council body, East Ayrshire Leisure.
 Since its original opening in 1863, the building has gone through various renovations and usage changes, most notably in 1951, when it re–opened as the Exchange Theatre.
-Additional renovations to the building occurred in 1982, and currently, between 2023–2025 as part of the Cultural Kilmarnock Project.
+Additional renovations to the building occurred in 1982, and currently, between 2023 and 2025 as part of the Cultural Kilmarnock Project.

 The structure, which was originally opened as a corn exchange, is a Category A listed building as designed by Historic Environment Scotland, who describe the building as " one James Ingram's finest designs in Kilmarnock".

 History

 Corn Exchange

 In the mid-19th century, a group of local businessmen formed a company, The Corn Exchange Company, to finance and erect a corn exchange for the town.
 The site they selected on Green Street had originally been a public bleaching green before being occupied by the local fish market.

 The Corn Exchange opened on 16 September 1863 and served as the principal business space in Kilmarnock for farmers and merchants.
 The facade of the building is dominated by a 110-foot-tall clock tower which was named in order to commemorate Prince Albert, the Prince Consort, who died in 1861.
 To allow for the construction of the tower to take place, the tower was funded through a public subscription of £600.
 After securing funds, the clock was designed and constructed by John Cameron, jeweller and watchmaker situated on King Street.
 The sculpted heads over the main entrance represent Prince Albert, Sir James Shaw, the Kilmarnock-born Lord Mayor of London, and Lord Clyde, a Scottish hero of the Crimean War and Indian Mutiny.

 The ground floor of the Corn Exchange which looked towards Green Street consisted of a number of shops and also housed a public library on the upper floor of the building.
 The upper floor which faces towards London Road contained the Athenaeum reading room.
 The final cost for the construction of the Corn Exchange was estimated to be just over £6,000.
 The opening of the Corn Exchange was commemorated by two performances conducted by the Kilmarnock Philharmonic Society of Judas Maccabaeus (Handel) by Thomas Morell.
 Other events to mark the occasion were a ball for 200 persons and a celebration dinner for 350.

 It was always originally intended that the Corn Exchange was also to be a place of entertainment, as well as business, and it was available for concerts, bazaars, political meetings and other activities.
 The main hall of the Corn Exchange could accommodate 1,200 people, and the main hall also housed a pipe organ at one end of the hall.